 Generally, most of the tax rules explained in this guide also apply to other countries.
 This means that you most likely have to pay both income tax on cryptocurrency received as income, and capital gains tax on your disposals from selling and trading.

-The actual tax rate varies a lot between different countries and is often also dependent on your ordinary income and other capital gains.
+The actual tax rate varies widely between countries and often depends on ordinary income and other capital gains.
 Some countries have special rules for calculating capital gains, such as the Superficial Loss Rule (Canada) and Share Pooling (the UK).
-See our complete list of country-specific crypto tax guides for more information: Crypto Tax Guides.

 Summary

-The most important take-away message from this guide should be that tax authorities around the world including the IRS are now enforcing strict measures so that individuals have to report and pay their taxes according to the law.
-Today, all American tax filers have to answer Yes or No whether they have dealt with cryptocurrency during the last year in their tax return.
-Failing to report your crypto taxes is very risky and can result in penalties, or worse.
+The most important takeaway from this guide should be that tax authorities worldwide, including the IRS, are now enforcing strict measures so that individuals have to report and pay their taxes according to the law.
+Today, all American tax filers have to answer yes or no in their tax returns whether they have dealt with cryptocurrency during the last year.
+Failing to report your crypto taxes is very risky and can result in penalties or worse.

 Here are some of the key points from this guide:

 If you have been using different exchanges like Coinbase or Binance, it will quickly become very challenging to report your crypto taxes manually.
-That’s why we built Coinanda which today has helped more than 80,000+ cryptocurrency traders solve their tax problems.
-Not only can you import transactions automatically from all exchanges and blockchains today, but the software also allows you to download all required tax documents including IRS Form 8949 and Schedule D.
+That’s why we built Coinanda, which today helps more than 80,000+ cryptocurrency traders solve their tax problems.
+Not only can you import transactions automatically from all exchanges and blockchains today, but the software also allows you to download all required tax documents, including IRS Form 8949 and Schedule D.

 Are you not from the US?
 No problem, you can also download a general international tax report since Coinpanda supports more than 65+ countries today.
 Sign up for a free account today and save both time and money!